Umar Shaikh Mirza I: War against Tokhtamysh

+Umar Shaykh in the Garrett Zafarnama (1480s).

 In 1388, war broke out between Timur and his former mentee, the Khan of the Golden Horde, Tokhtamysh.
 By this point, Tokhtamysh and Timur had already engaged each other several times.

 Timur's lands were attacked on two fronts; Tokhtamysh launched his assault from Bukhara while his ally Qamar-ud-din Dughlat did so from Ferghana.
 At the same time, a rebellion erupted in the province of Khwarazm.
 Umar Shaikh was sent against Dughlat, while Timur himself marched towards Tokhtamysh.
 Dughlat was quickly defeated by the prince, prompting Tokhtamysh to flee from Timur's advance.
 Timur at this point diverted his attention to Khwarezm and brutally suppressed the rebellion, resulting in the devastation of the region.

 Tokhtamysh once more attempted to attack in the winter of that year but was again defeated, this time by Umar Shaikh.
 Timur chased the Khan out of his lands and in 1391 launched a counteroffensive against him.
 This culminated in the Battle of the Kondurcha River, which took place in the Golden Horde territory of Volga.
 Umar Shaikh led the left wing of the army, his brother Miran Shah the right, their nephew Muhammad Sultan the centre and Timur himself the rear.
 While initially indecisive, the battle seemed to turn in the Khan's favour when Umar Shaikh's contingent was detached from the main army and nearly overwhelmed.
 However, this was averted when Tokhtamysh himself was forced to abandon the field while under attack by Timur, leading to confusion and panic among his troops.
 The Golden Horde's army was routed and forced to flee, the soldiers being chased and cut down by the Timurids.
 The death toll of the battle was estimated to have been 100,000 men and women.